gordicaleksa/Open-NLLB/examples/nllb/data/NOTES_ON_LANGS.md

 * aar -> Afar language, but it's not supported so we can safely ignore it.
 * nde -> NDebele, not supported in NLLB even though present in datasets.
 * ven -> Venda, not supported.
+* gag -> Gagauz, not supported by NLLB.

 * orm -> Oromo macro-language, but NLLB only supports a single language from that macro group -> gaz – West Central Oromo because none of the files were included that had "gaz" as a suffix/infix we extended langs.txt with "orm"